 Contrary to popular belief, dogs do not maintain cleaner mouths than humans.
 Their propensity for putting their mouths on various surfaces, using their tongues as makeshift toilet paper, and not practicing oral hygiene contributes to a thriving environment for germs.
 The myth of a dog’s sterile mouth is dispelled when examining the variety of infections linked to dog bites, including Pasteurella, tetanus, rabies, klebsiella, proteus, E. coli, and Eikenella.

-In a study comparing bacterial colonies in canine and human mouths, researchers discovered a higher concentration of microorganisms in the former.
+In a bit of online research a study comparing bacterial colonies in canine and human mouths, researchers discovered a higher concentration of microorganisms in the former.
 The research involved analyzing samples taken post-meal before teeth cleaning.
 The results, scaled from 1 to 4, revealed that a significant portion of canine mouths ranked as “3” or “4” (considered less clean), while human mouths exhibited a cleaner distribution.
 This data aligns with the logical assumption that a creature indulging in unhygienic practices would harbor a greater variety of bacteria.

 The myth likely originated from the observation that dogs clean wounds with their tongues, contributing to a perception of heightened cleanliness.
 However, this behavior does not make a dog’s mouth inherently cleaner.
 Another version of the myth stems from outdated medical beliefs regarding human bites versus dog bites.
 Recent research has debunked the notion that human bites pose a significantly higher risk of infection, challenging long-standing misconceptions.